akilby/tributary-cache/README.md

+#  tributary-cache

-#  tributary-cache - complex file-based memoization and caching
+*Complex file-based memoization and caching*

 This is a complex file-based memoization package.
 It has two distinguishing features: